Clubs and Activities

 FCA – The Fellowship of Christian Athletes is a student based and student led organization.
 This club provides an opportunity for students to be leaders both at school, church, and in the community.
 Their mission is to demonstrate commitment to Christ through integrity, teamwork, serving and excellence.

-French Club - Open to students taking French to have fun, learn about the cultures of the French-speaking world, and do service projects for the school and community.
+French Club - Open to all MHS students to have fun, learn about the language and cultures of the French-speaking world, and to share our love of French.

 Kaleidoscript – A creative arts magazine published annually containing original works from MHS students.
 Entries include photography, paintings, graphic design, poetry, short stories and much more.
 All MHS students are eligible to participate in the club and contribute to the development of the magazine.
 Activities include attending a high school creative writing conference, listening to local writers/artists, and visiting local hubs of creativity.
-Fundraising efforts are also part of membership as well as weekly meetings.
+Fundraising efforts are also part of membership responsibilities.

 Sponsors - Mrs. MacLennan (B215) and Ms. Hays (B217)

-Meetings held on Tuesdays when announced in B215 at 3:15 p.m.
+Meetings held on Thursdays in B215 at 3:15 p.m. and as announced during Spring publication.

 Latinos Unidos – Latinos Unidos gives students interested in the Latino culture the opportunity to meet in a social setting.